ravisheth/mapsseq/README.md

 - Resuspend the remaining ~100,000 beads in 10uL of nuclease free water.
 - Expose all tubes to UV light (BlackRay Xenon 365nm UV) for 15 minutes on ice.
 - Add 20uL of Kapa HiFi PCR Master Mix, forward primer, and uniquely indexed reverse primer to each tube such that the final volume is 30uL
-	- Specifically, prepare a master mix of 255uL Kapa HiFi PCR Master Mix 2x, 25.5uL pe1 forward primer 10uM, 34uL nuclease-free water.
+	- Specifically, prepare a master mix of 255uL Kapa HiFi PCR Master Mix 2x, 25.5uL pe1 forward primer 10uM, 5.1uL SYBR 100x, 28.9uL nuclease-free water.
 Aliquot 18.5uL of this master mix into each tube, and add 1.5uL of pe2 indexed reverse primer 10uM (ie containing appropriate barcode).
 Mix well.
-- Perform limited-cycle PCR reaction, with 20 cycles for the individual beads and 10 cycles for the pooled beads: 95C 5m, 98C 20s, 65C 15s, 72C 30s, 72C 5m.
+- Amplify via a PCR reaction, with 20 cycles for the individual beads and 10 cycles for the pooled beads: 95C 5m, 98C 20s, 60C 15s, 72C 30s, 72C 5m.

-DNA FISH
-Deep Sequencing on MiSeq 50
+- Quantitate products using the Qubit HS DNA platform and pool together at an equimolar ratio.
+Clean up using a Qiagen PCR clean up kit, quantitate, and sequence on the MiSeq platform (2x25 read length, index 1 8bp).

 ### Encapsulation
 ##### Equipment required